franchesoni/computer_vision_datasets/README.md

 [datasetninja.com](datasetninja.com) has an impressive collection of comptuer vision datasets.
 This package was built to let you easily download and use these computer vision datasets.

 ## Installation
-`pip install computer_vision_datasets` should work.
-If not, go to the repository and paste the file in your code.
+Simply paste the only relevant file in this repo in your code.
 The repository is in [https://github.com/franchesoni/computer_vision_datasets](https://github.com/franchesoni/computer_vision_datasets).